LLM Agents for Generating Microservice-based Applications: how complex is your specification?: Experiments

 \verb+ **Error**:`ImportError: cannot import name `jwt_optional' from `flask_jwt_extended'+

-We tried multiple versions of the {\it flask\_jwt\_extended} package on the code to see if this would fix the problem, but none corrected the problem, or would result in other runtime errors.
+We tried multiple versions of the {\it flask\_jwt\_extended} package but none corrected the problem, or would result in other runtime errors.
 In short, incorrect package usage is often a fatal problem in the generated code~\cite{Package-Hallucinations-1:journals/corr/abs-2406-10279, robustimports:latendresse2025}.

 \item {\bf Superficial understanding of APIs}.
 This is best illustrated by the Dishes MS using {\it https://api-ninjas.com/api/nutrition}.
 The spec purposely changes the names of the nutritional elements used in the MS from those provided by the API.
 Furthermore, for some nutritional elements, such as protein, the API returns the string {\it ``Only available for premium subscribers"}.
 These elements are not required by the app, but the code must know that not every element in the array will be numeric or it throws an exception.
 This level of API understanding was beyond the LLM.
-To overcome this problem, we developed a new prompt that explicitly states the details of the API.
+To investigate further, we developed a new prompt that explicitly states the details of the API.
 Although using this prompt the generated code was able to address these API complexities, the test results remained largely the same due to other issues, like those enumerated below.
 Finding appropriate APIs and correctly implementing them is another recognized LLM issue~\cite{API-Bank:conf/emnlp/LiZ000YLHL23, Autofeedback:journals/corr/abs-2410-06943, APIproficiency:conf/kdd/0002GKEFTS24, APIinteractions:journals/corr/abs-2409-11703}.

 \item {\bf Lacking or incorrect datatype conversions}.
-For instance, the Dishes implementation checks that the type of a parameter is a list.
-But it first needs to use {\it json.loads} to convert the string data to JSON.
+Surprisingly, the generated Dishes implementation has difficulty converting the JSON payload to a string.
 Its failure to do so results in a runtime error and the POST request fails.
 This has a cascading effect - since the POST fails, subsequent GET requests fail.
-This error is pervasive and contributes to the very low passing rate for some of the services.
+This error is pervasive and contributes to the low passing rate for some of the services.